 The Management Board prepared the annual financial statements and management report of ecotel in accordance with the German Commercial Code and prepared the consolidated financial statements and Group Management Report in accordance with IFRS principles.
-The auditor for ecotel was elected by the Annual General Meeting of ecotel on 3 July 2020, the Düsseldorf branch of Ebner Stolz GmbH & Co.
+The auditor for ecotel was elected by the Annual General Meeting on 8 July 2021, the Cologne branch of Ebner Stolz GmbH & Co.
 KG Wirtschaftsprüfungsgesellschaft Steuerberatungsgesellschaft, headquartered in Stuttgart, audited the annual financial statements, the consolidated financial statements, the management report and the Group Management Report.
-It issued an unqualified audit opinion for both the annual financial statements and the consolidated financial statements.
+The auditor issued an unqualified audit opinion for both the annual financial statements and the consolidated financial statements.